Grecil/digital-garden/content/Learnings/Competitive Programming/Ternary Mask Dynamic Programming.md

 ```

 Ternary (and, more generally, base‑k) mask DP lets you pack multi‑state decisions into a single integer, iterate cleanly over all possibilities, and handle compatibility with simple digit‑by‑digit checks.
 It’s a powerful pattern for grids, colorings, tilings, and any situation where each element has a few discrete states.

+---
+*If you have any doubts or suggestions or just want to interact with me, use the comment section below (Refresh if comments don't load)*